deadeert/EWS/README.md

 EWS (*Emulator Wrapper Solution*)  is a IDA PRO plugin that aims to integrate emulation features (such as debugger) from various emulators (currently unicorn, but you can add more).

-# WIP

-**Code is currently in refactoring, please stay tuned for a stable release**.

-Code refactoring is okay for:

-- x86
-- arm32
-- aarch64

-x64 has not be refactored neither tested, so use it at your own risk.

-# An example

 https://user-images.githubusercontent.com/6783156/212289883-31b8a3b5-0c7d-451d-9569-d661a64a5f25.mp4